robmoss/rusty_train/book/src/todo/implementation.md

 Relevant crates include [anyhow](https://github.com/dtolnay/anyhow), [eyre](https://github.com/yaahc/eyre), and [thiserror](https://github.com/dtolnay/thiserror).

+Also see [this /r/rust discussion](https://redd.it/pegi1d) about disallowing specific methods with clippy.

 ## Builder patterns

 Some of the more complex data structures would benefit from a **builder** to simplify their construction.